mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

-After all, as we've seen - `yield something` gets "replaced" anyways with the value that you provided as an argument to the `next` call.
-So imagine that someone swaps in your code `yield something` for a value.
+After all - as we've seen - `yield something` gets "replaced" anyways with the value that you provided as an argument to the `next` call.
+So when writing code with `yield` you just have to imagine someone swapping in your code `yield something` for an actual value.
 Does it still look correct?
 If so, it is also correct with a `yield something`.

 You have to be careful however when combining `yield` with operators, for example with a plus sign.

 `yield a + b` actually gets interpreted as `yield (a + b)`.
 If you wanted to yield only `a` here, you would have to write `(yield a) + b`.

-There are some rules of operator precedence, but in my experience it is the best to just get a feel for it, by playing with some examples and getting a lot of practice.
+There are some rules of operator precedence, but in my experience, it is best to just get a feel for it, by playing with some examples and getting a lot of practice.
+Simply make sure to double-check that your code actually yields the values that you are expecting.
 ## An iterator is more than just next()...

-Before we begin, I have to confess you something...
-In my iterators series, I haven't told you *the whole* truth about iterators...
-And now, before we move to generators again, I need to add some things to what I explained so far.
+Before we continue, I have to confess to you something...
+In my iterators series, I haven't told you *the whole* truth about iterators.
+And now, before we move to generators again, I need to add some things to what I explained so far in my previous articles.

 At this point, you might believe that iterators only possess one method - `next`.

 Although that's the only *obligatory* method that they need to have, there are also two methods, which your iterators *might* have, if you decide to implement them.

 The first is a `return` method.
 This method is used to notify the iterator, that the consumer has decided to stop the iteration *before* it actually finished.
-It's kind of like a declaration that - although the iteration process haven't fully completed - consumer doesn't intend to make more `next` calls.
+It's kind of a declaration that - although the iteration process hasn't fully completed - a consumer doesn't intend to make more `next` calls.

-This method is actually called by native JavaScript consumers, like a `for ... of` loop, if they stop iteration prematurely - for example when encountering `break` statement or if an exception is thrown in the loop body.
+This method is actually called by native JavaScript consumers - like a `for ... of` loop - if they stop iteration prematurely.
+For example when `for ... of` loop encounters a `break` statement or if an exception is thrown in the loop body.

 Of course, as we said, this method is completely optional, so if a `for ... of` loop doesn't find a `return` method on its iterator, it will simply do nothing.
-But if the iterator has such method, it will be called, to notify it that the iteration process ended faster than expected.
+But if the iterator has such a method, it will be called, to notify it that the iteration process ended faster than expected.

-Let's take our simple infinite iterator, returning integers, starting from zero:
+Let's take a simple infinite iterator, returning integers, starting from zero:

 ```js
 const counterIterator = {